 Best For: Low-Impact Muscle Toning

 Bodypump’s high repetitions work your muscles to the point of exhaustion.
 This creates microscopic tears in the tissue that rebuild stronger and leaner while going easier on your joints than heavier alternatives.
-According to the American College of Sports Medicine, the slow burn also builds muscle endurance by training the tissue to keep working against resistance over long periods of time.
+The slow burn also builds muscle endurance by training the tissue to keep working against resistance over long periods of time.
 This differs from more traditional weight lifting with heavier dumbells and lower reps, which fatigues your muscles more quickly and builds bulkier muscle mass, says Glynn.

 What to Expect During a Bodypump Class